mike-ward/mike-ward.github.io/_posts/2006-09-28-idf-2006-terascale-processing-brings-80-cores-to-your-desktop.md

 ---
 layout: post
-title:  IDF 2006: Terascale Processing Brings 80 Cores to your Desktop
+title: 'IDF 2006: Terascale Processing Brings 80 Cores to your Desktop'
 ---
 PC Perspective is running an interesting [article](http://www.pcper.com/article.php?aid=302">terascale) on the future multicore processing.
 The article starts off: